ZenixYT/minelib/README.md

 # minelib
- A Python library for creating Minecraft datapacks
+ A Python library to create Minecraft Datapacks